evamaiwinston/diy-spotify/README.md

 # This is a DIY Spotify Project for Intro to Computing

-In this project I built a web-based music player that resembles Spotify, but contains my friend's and my favorite songs/covers that aren't availble on Spotify.
+In this project I built a web-based music player that resembles Spotify, but contains my favorite songs/covers that aren't availble on Spotify.

 In this project:
 - I organized and created data files according to a schema